 Bring a water bottle – it is crucial to stay hydrated and healthy during your practice.
-It is also a good idea to bring a towel, especially if you sweat a lot.
-If your class requires the use of props, like straps or blocks, don’t worry – the studio will provide these.
+It is also a good idea to bring a towel (what is a yoga towel?), especially if you sweat a lot.
+If your class requires the use of props, like straps (what length strap should I use?) or blocks, don’t worry – the studio will provide these.

 Yoga is an activity that is good for the body and the mind.
 Many people find that it helps with anxiety, depression and negative thoughts.
 Therefore, to achieve better results, it is best to arrive at class early and get into a meditative state of mind.

 Taking the time to acclimate yourself, open your mat, do a few stretches and breathing exercises will surely do wonders for your practice.
 It will also allow you to get a good place and be next to the teacher with good access to the mirror.

 If you don’t know much about yoga, you may feel alarmed when you hear a whole group of twenty people breaking into a chanting “Om” at every breath.
 In the yoga world, these chants are called mantras, and they play a big part in it..
 If your yoga class is more spiritually guided, you may even use other Sanskrit mantras that allude to different things, like peace, happiness, and well-being.